Halo Infinite debuts in holiday 2020 with Project Scarlett game console

-Microsoft gave us a deeper look at Halo Infinite during its 2019 Electronic Entertainment Expo presentation today in Los Angeles.
+Microsoft gave us a deeper look at Halo Infinite during its 2019 Electronic Entertainment Expo (E3) presentation today in Los Angeles.
 The game will debut in holiday 2020 with Project Scarlett, Microsoft’s new game console coming in the holiday of 2020.

 The demo at Microsoft’s Xbox briefing showed Master Chief’s next adventure, Halo Infinite.
 It shows a man restoring Master Chief from some kind of hibernation.
 As Master Chief looks out at a Halo ring that has been destroyed, the maintenance man says, “We lost.
 We lost everything.”